l-hjab/E-commerce-website--Dabestore/README.md

 # An e-commerce-website
-A simple e-commerce website using html,css and php and Javascript Install Xammp and run the code
+#languages used
+ Html
+ Css
+ Javascript

+ #Tools used
+ Visual Studio
+ Git
+ Chrome